 Do I need more access points?

 Wireless networks need to be usable to be worth having, and in today’s constantly connected world, WiFi is no longer optional in large businesses and educational institutions.
-More access points are a potential solution, but can cause overlapping signals and even poorer performance – yes, it is possible to have terrible performance despite high signal!
+More access points are a potential solution to improve network performance, but can cause overlapping signals and even poorer performance – yes, it is possible to have terrible performance despite high signal!
+Monitoring the RF environment is crucial to optimise access point placement, mitigate interference, and adjust configurations based on changes in the RF spectrum.
 Currently there are only 3 channels in the UK wireless spectrum which guarantee zero interference, so overlapping signals can very easily become an additional problem compounding your wireless’ poor performance.

 How can I resolve coverage and capacity issues?